Sponges

 earthworms

-are very important animals that aerate the soil with their burrowing action and enrich the soil with their waste products (called castings).There are over 3,000 species of earthworms around the world.These invertebrates (animals without a backbone) range in color from brown to to red, and most have a soft body.
+ry important animals that aerate the soil with their burrowing action and enrich the soil with their waste products (called castings).There are over 3,000 species of earthworms around the world.These invertebrates (animals without a backbone) range in color from brown to to red, and most have a soft body.
 Earthworms range in size from a few inches long to over 22 feet long.
 The largest earthworms live in South Africa and Australia.
 Although each earthworm is hermaphroditic (having both male and female reproductive systems), it takes two worms to mate and reproduce.
 The reproductive organs are in the clitellum (the enlarged segments in the middle of an earthworm).
-The clitellum later forms a cocoon which protects the developing eggs.
+The clitellum later forms a cocoon which protects the developing eggs.mollusks

-mollusk is another name for a shellfish.A Mollusk has a soft, thick, fleshy body.
+other name for a shellfish.A Mollusk has a soft, thick, fleshy body.
 It can be very small or as big as six feet across.
 There are three groupings of shellfish. the first Hatchet-footed-these kinds lives inside of two shells that ere connected by a muscular hinge which can open and close the shell they are know as bivalves.
-Clams, scallops, oysters and mussels are bivalves. the second are the belly-footed these have just one spiral shell and carry their shells on their backs They are called univalves Snails, slug,periwinkle and conch belong to this group. the last are the head-footed these have a definite head surrounded by tentacles. the squid and octopus are two in this group.
+Clams, scallops, oysters and mussels are bivalves. the second are the belly-footed these have just one spiral shell and carry their shells on their backs They are called univalves Snails, slug,periwinkle and conch belong to this group. the last are the head-footed these have a definite head surrounded by tentacles. the squid and octopus are two in this group.Oysters

-They are part of the hatchet-footed categories of mollusks.The common name oyster is used for a number of different groups of bivalve mollusks, most of which live in marine habitats or brackish water.
+part of the hatchet-footed categories of mollusks.The common name oyster is used for a number of different groups of bivalve mollusks, most of which live in marine habitats or brackish water.
 The shell consists of two usually highly calcified valves which surround a soft body.
 Gills filter plankton from the water, and strong adductor muscles are used to hold the shell closed.
 Some types of oysters are highly prized as food, both raw and cooked.
 Other types, such as pearl oysters, are not commonly eaten.
-True oysters, belonging to the family Ostreidae, are incapable of making gem-quality pearls, although the opposite idea is a commonly-encountered misapprehension, often seen in illustrations or photographs where an edible oyster shell is mistakenly paired with a gem-quality pearl.
+True oysters, belonging to the family Ostreidae, are incapable of making gem-quality pearls, although the opposite idea is a commonly-encountered misapprehension, often seen in illustrations or photographs where an edible oyster shell is mistakenly paired with a gem-quality pearl.Conch

-part of the belly-footed category.A conch is one of a number of different species of medium-sized to large saltwater snails or their shells.
+e belly-footed category.A conch is one of a number of different species of medium-sized to large saltwater snails or their shells.
 True conchs are marine gastropod molluscs in the family Strombidae, and the genus Strombus.
 A conch's shell has a high spire and a noticeable siphonal canal.
 Other species often called a "conch" include the crown conch Melongena species; the horse conch Pleuroploca gigantea; and the sacred chank or more correctly Shankha shell, Turbinella pyrum.
 None of these are in the family Strombidae, but instead in other families of the molluscs.Another use, the conch in architecture refers to shells with a totally different scallop shape.
 The true conch species within the genus Strombus vary in size from fairly small to very large.
 Several of the larger species are economically important as food sources; these include the endangered queen conch or pink conch Strombus gigas, which very rarely may produce a pink, gem quality pearl.
 About 74 species of the Strombidae family are living, and a much larger number of species exist only in the fossil record.
 Of the living species, most are in the Indian and Pacific Oceans.
 Six species live in the greater Caribbean region, including the Queen Conch, and the West Indian Fighting Conch, Strombus pugilis.
-Many species of conch live on sandy bottoms among beds of sea grass in warm tropical waters.
+Many species of conch live on sandy bottoms among beds of sea grass in warm tropical waters.octopus

-the octopus is a cephalopod of the order Octopoda that inhabits many diverse regions of the ocean, especially coral reefs.
+opus is a cephalopod of the order Octopoda that inhabits many diverse regions of the ocean, especially coral reefs.
 The term may also refer to only those creatures in the genus Octopus.
 In the larger sense, there are around 300 recognized octopus species, which is over one-third of the total number of known cephalopod species.
 An octopus has eight flexible arms, which trail behind it as it swims.
 Most octopuses have no internal or external skeleton, allowing them to squeeze through tight places.
 An octopus has a hard beak, with its mouth at the center point of the arms.
 Octopuses are highly intelligent, probably the most intelligent invertebrates.
 They are known to build "forts" and "traps" in the wild, and for rearranging tanks and burying other animals alive in domestication.
 For this reason, they are quite notorious among aquarium operators.
 For defense against predators, they hide, flee quickly, expel ink, or use color-changing camouflage.
 Octopuses are bilaterally symmetrical, like other cephalopods, with two eyes and four pairs of arms.
-All octopuses are venomous, but only the small blue-ringed octopuses are deadly to humans.
+All octopuses are venomous, but only the small blue-ringed octopuses are deadly to humans.Echinoderm

-Starfish belong to a group or phylum of animals called echinoderms.
+ish belong to a group or phylum of animals called echinoderms.
 This means "spiny skinned" in Greek.
 Echinoderms live in salt water only.
 They generally have five arms and dwell at the bottom of oceans' levels.
 There are around 6000 species of echinoderms.
 The starfish, sea urchin, sea cucumber and sand dollar are some good examples.
 A Echinoderm has an inner skeleton.
 It travels by means of many tube feet.
 Echinoderm has a mouth and stomach area.
 Some have a mouth on the bottom and an anus on the top.Starfish can actually turn their stomachs outside of their body and insert it into its prey's such as a clam.
 Echinoderms have a relatively big gut area.A Echinoderm is a male or female.
 The males and females discharge their eggs and sperm into the water where they are fertilized.
 A female can release one hundred million eggs at once.
 If a piece of certain echinoderms is chopped off, a new piece or even a new echinoderm can regrow.A Echinoderm has an inner skeleton.
 It travels by means of many tube feet.
 Echinoderm has a mouth and stomach area.
 Some have a mouth on the bottom and an anus on the top.Starfish can actually turn their stomachs outside of their body and insert it into its prey's such as a clam.
 Echinoderms have a relatively big gut area.A Echinoderm is a male or female.
 The males and females discharge their eggs and sperm into the water where they are fertilized.
 A female can release one hundred million eggs at once.
-If a piece of certain echinoderms is chopped off, a new piece or even a new echinoderm can regrow.
+If a piece of certain echinoderms is chopped off, a new piece or even a new echinoderm can regrow.crown of thorns

-Sea urchins are spiny marine invertebrates that comprise, along with sand dollars, sea biscuits, and heart uchins the Class Echnoidea within the Phylum Echinodermata.
+ns are spiny marine invertebrates that comprise, along with sand dollars, sea biscuits, and heart uchins the Class Echnoidea within the Phylum Echinodermata.
 Sea urchins differ from the other echinoids by having a more-or-less spherical body-plan and are thus referred to as "regular" or "globose" echinoids.
 Like other echinoderms, sea urchins utilize a hydraulic system of tube feet for locomotion and display pentameral or five-rayed symmetry - most clearly delineated in their test (a.k.a. shell).
 Although relatively small (generally less than 15 cm in diameter), some species can have spines over 20 cm long.
 With somewhere around 800 extant species, sea urchin are a cosmopolitan critter - found from the Arctic to the Antactic and from the intertidal zone to the deep-sea, common colors include black and dull shades of green, olive, brown, purple, and red.
-They move slowly.
+They move slowly.sea cucumber

-Sea cucumbers are echinoderms.
+ers are echinoderms.
 Sea cucumbers are sausage shaped, and their skin is covered with warty bumps or soft spines.
 When threatened, cucumbers can contract their muscles and shoot out water from their body making them shorter, thicker, and harder.
 Some can even shoot out their insides and then go and grow new insides. their diet consist of dead and decaying organic material, algae, tiny plankton. these are the types of sea cucumbers;California, sweet potato, warty, white, orange, slipper.There are some 1,250 known species, and many of these animals are indeed shaped like soft-bodied cucumbers.
 All sea cucumbers are ocean dwellers, though some inhabit the shallows and others live in the deep ocean.
 They live on or near the ocean floor—sometimes partially buried beneath it.The animals break down these particles into even smaller pieces, which become fodder for bacteria, and thus recycle them back into the ocean ecosystem.
-Earthworms perform a similar function in terrestrial ecosystems.Sea cucumbers can breed sexually or asexually.
+Earthworms perform a similar function in terrestrial ecosystems.Sea cucumbers can breed sexually or asexually.arthropods

 Arthropods are critical to the food chain.
 They are the major source of food for most other animals and even a few plants.
 Birds, reptiles, fish, and other arthropods eat them.
 Even people eat arthropods.
 In the oceans, arthropods such as krill, copepods, and other crustaceans form the foundation of the food chain on which most fish and sea mammals survive.